 Expo Line service resumes in downtown Vancouver after police incident

-An undisclosed police indent forced TransLink to temporarily halt SkyTrain service in downtown Vancouver during the busy Thursday afternoon rush hour.
+An undisclosed police incident forced TransLink to temporarily halt SkyTrain service in downtown Vancouver during the busy Thursday afternoon rush hour.

 The transit provider said the Expo Line was suspended between Waterfront Station and Stadium-Chinatown Station for about an hour before service was restored around 5:40 p.m.